 Does coconut oil reduce your risk of heart disease?

-“All people hear is coconut oil is better than butter, so they’re liberally adding coconut oil to foods that they wouldn’t necessarily add fat to.
+That doesn’t mean you should never eat saturated fat, just that you should keep it in moderation.
+“People are liberally adding coconut oil to foods that they wouldn’t necessarily add fat to.
 I have clients who are literally eating multiple tablespoons a day from the jar,” says Tristaca Curley, a registered dietitian in Kelowna, B.C.
-“Overall, it’s not a harmful food, but there are a lot of healthier [vegetables] oils that are going to be my go-tos.”
+“There are a lot of healthier [vegetables] oils that are going to be my go-tos.”

 Is coconut oil antibacterial?

 Coconut oil is high in lauric acid, a fatty acid that is antimicrobial.
 (Honey is another food with that property.)
-But that doesn’t meant that it treats infections or yeast overgrowth.
+But that doesn’t mean that it treats infections or yeast overgrowth.